 As technology boomed and advanced by great strides in the 1980s, computerized toys became more advanced and simple robots became highly popular.
 Marketing geared towards children became more and more common too, as toy companies developed new cartoons in order to specifically market towards the young viewers (Transformers, Rainbow Brite, Care Bears, and more).
 Video games also became more popular and more advanced as the decade progressed and more manufacturers threw their hats into the ring like Nintendo (NES) and Sega (Mega Drive).
 Many popular toys were also very expensive as the economy boomed during the decade and excess became the name of the game.

-What's your 1980 worth?
-Take a look at this list of 1980 price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this 1980 price guide: sold listings for a value indication.